Or should I say Coronavirus?

 No matter what you call it, This name or this thing is now feared by almost everyone in the world.
 Even if you pick any random homeless people and if you ask them about covid, they’ll tell you.

 Taking the focus on the technology sector, the pandemic has disrupted it in many ways but at the same time has done wonderful things too.
-Companies that are responsible for the production of pieces of equipment such as chips, processors, smartphones, and every hardware material we can think of faced some tremendous difficulties to fully start their production factories due to the unavailability of workers and an unpredictable supply of raw materials.
-Cumulatively estimated loss of Rupees 15000 crores was suffered by such companies.
+Companies that are responsible for the production of pieces of equipment such as chips, processors, smartphones, and every hardware material we can think of face some tremendous difficulties in fully starting their production factories due to the unavailability of workers and an unpredictable supply of raw materials.
+A cumulatively estimated loss of Rupees 15000 crores was suffered by such companies.
 Some start-ups in the hardware sector were forced to shut down because they couldn’t survive or make money that could even equal their investment.

 IT is one of the industries that is finding it easy to sustain and survive in this deadly pandemic.
 The IT sector was one of the sectors that were functioning during the lockdown period and providing IT services to its clients.
 This was only possible because of remote working.
 IT companies had ordered their employees to work from home.
 “Work from home” was an integral ingredient that was keeping IT companies running and making money because now such companies could communicate, build, deliver and maintain all of their projects.
-According to reports, 74% of people belonging from India started to work from home.
+According to reports, 74% of people belonging to India started to work from home.
 Organizations dealing with education, entertainment, and banking decided to take their business online because of the situation, this brought more work for IT companies thus giving them a further economic boost.
-The governments from all over the world too decided to take their services and work online so that it could still serve and communicate with their folk also made sure that the IT sector was reaching heights that it had never before.
+Governments from all over the world too decided to take their services and work online so that they could still serve and communicate with their folk, also making sure that the IT sector was reaching heights that it had never before.

 This crisis gave many opportunities for different technology sectors to emerge such as telehealth.
 Telehealth is an emerging industry that showed that there was no need for a physician to be physically present to diagnose his or her patient, it showed that everything could be taken on a virtual platform.
 It was also now possible for people to get medicines at their doorstep.
 Medical applications played a major role in helping people who were self-quarantined and needed medical assistance and supervision every day.

-Digital Marketing, a term which was frequently being used during the covid-19 period also experienced a boost by 27% globally.
+Digital Marketing, a term that was frequently used during the covid-19 period also experienced a boost of 27% globally.
 People became aware that marketing on the internet could reach more people in a short time than marketing physically or using ads.
-Companies that used the medium of digital-marketing saw a 12% rise in getting new customers.
+Companies that used the medium of digital marketing saw a 12% rise in getting new customers.